General elections and referendums

 Just as the term suggests, a popular initiative means that citizens themselves are eligible to initiate a referendum.
 A referendum of this type comes about when one or more people collect a sufficient number of signatures requesting a referendum be held in a specific question.

 In most countries, however, referendums are held following an institutional initiative.
 This may either be statutory or optional.
 In this context, a statutory referendum means that a referendum must be held on certain issues under the countrys constitution.
-An optional, facultative initiative comes from an elected assembly (in Sweden the Riksdag, county council or municipal council) from case to case when there is a need to sound out public opinion on a particular issue.
+An optional, facultative initiative comes from an elected assembly (in Sweden the Riksdag, regional council or municipal council) from case to case when there is a need to sound out public opinion on a particular issue.

 A referendum may be either consultative, which means that it is not binding and leaves those in power free to make a decision contrary to the outcome of the referendum, or decisive which means the outcome is directly binding.
 In other words, there are several different combinations of referendums.
 They may either be top-down or bottom-up initiatives, be consultative or binding and, in addition, be organised both nationally and locally.